enterovirus-phylo/nextclade_d68/README.md

 # Nextclade Workflow for Enterovirus D68

 This repository contains a robust, reproducible workflow for building a custom [Nextclade](https://github.com/nextstrain/nextclade) dataset for Enterovirus D68 (EV-D68).
-It enables you to generate reference and annotation files, download and process sequence data, infer an ancestral root, and create all files needed for Nextclade analyses and visualization.
+It enables you to generate reference and annotation files, download and process sequence data, infer an ancestral sequence, and create all files needed for Nextclade analyses and visualization.

 ---